FrankieLiuF/PyTorch_26Project/README.md

 ### 5.5 Training Histories

 `experiments/run_history.py` reruns the combinations listed in `RUNS` and saves their epoch histories and plots under `results/history/`.

+The supplied `RUNS` list contains one representative combination for each dataset.
+It can be run unchanged to recreate the six reported history plots.

 ```powershell
 python experiments/run_history.py